andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/00-norway_bound.md

 We enjoy wonderful conversation during the 45 minute drive to S&aelig;tre, with beautiful views of the Oslofjord.

+"Oh!
+Did Sondre tell you the good news?"

+"I-I don't think so?"

+"He proposed to Nora two days ago!"

+"What!!
+No way!!
+He didn't say a thing!!"

+"She said yes"

+"Well I had a suspicion - she asked me when Sondre was going to propose when I was here last year"

 We got too nervous and made our own travel luck